STAND. COM. REP. NO. 319

 President of the Senate

 Regular Session of 2023

 Your Committee on Health and Human Services, to which was referred S.B.
 No. 407 entitled:

 "A BILL FOR AN ACT RELATING TO CHILD PROTECTION,"

 The purpose and intent of this measure is to:

-Your Committee received testimony in support of this measure from six individuals.
-Your Committee received comments on this measure from the Department of Education and University of Hawaii System.
+Your Committee received testimony in support of this measure from one individual.
+Your Committee received testimony in opposition to this measure from the Hawaii Coalition for Protective Child Reform and two individuals.
+Your Committee received comments on this measure from the Department of Human Services, Judiciary, and Department of the Attorney General.

-As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1188, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1188, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Health and Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 407, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 407, S.D.
+1, and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Health and Human Services,